MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/AutoSuggest/Configuration/ASP.NET_MVC.md

-﻿#### Rendering the component from a Razor View
+﻿

-Populate the AutoSuggest model (either in your controller or model):
+Populate the `AutoSuggest` model:

 	var keywordSuggestModel = new AutoSuggestModel
             {